 Plan a social media calendar to promote different posts around the promotion of the hit-a-thon fundraiser, such as stories about the participants, achievements from the funds raised in the past, sponsor highlights, and other helpful posts.

-One of the most critical steps in hosting a crowdfunding event is to find fundraising software that can handle the crowdsourcing needs of the event.
-Our secure online platform allows participants to fundraise by sharing their personal fundraising page through e-mail or social media.
-Donors can give donations and per foot (or meter) pledges and see how far the participant is from reaching their fundraising goal.
+One of the most critical steps in hosting a crowdfunding event is finding fundraising software that can handle your crowdsourcing needs.
+Our donor-friendly platform allows participants to fundraise by sharing their personal fundraising page through e-mail or social media.
+Donors can give donations and per-foot (or meter) pledges and see how far the participant is from reaching their fundraising goal.
 Use the software for free when optional tips from your donors cover the fees.

 Motivate Your Team to Participate and Raise Money